-On average during the period shown above, Tecumseh's annual residential tax rate increase is 1.56%, as compared to the Essex County lower tier average of 2.1% and CPI of 2.2%.
-Note that the Tecumseh average includes 2024 figures that are not yet available for the County or CPI.
+On average during the period shown above, Tecumseh's annual residential tax rate increase is 1.46%, as compared to the Essex County lower tier average of 2.2% and CPI of 2.2%.
 The increase in Tecumseh's annual tax rate from 2020-2022 is largely attributed to the absence of phased-in market value assessment increases.
 Compounding this effect for Tecumseh is the slowdown in development from 2021-2023 where in-year assessment growth was below recent experience.